TheGuardingDark/Liri-node-app/README.md

 Notes For Running the App
 ==============================
 Liri can be run from a CLI app using node.
-In order to successfully utilize Liri, you will need to get a spotify id and secret number and save them in a .env file using the following format:
+In order to successfully utilize Liri, you will need to get a spotify id and secret number and save them in an .env file using the following format:

 SPOTIFY_ID=your-spotify-id
 SPOTIFY_SECRET=your-spotify-secret